k0sproject/k0s/docs/high-availability.md

 /var/lib/k0s/pki/etcd/ca.crt
 ```

-To generate these certificates, you have two options: either generate them manually using the instructions provided [here](../custom-ca/) and then share it across controller nodes, or utilize k0sctl for automated generation and sharing.
+To generate these certificates, you have two options: either generate them
+manually using the instructions for [installing custom CA certificates], and
+then share them between controller nodes, or use k0sctl to generate and share
+them automatically.

 The second important aspect is: the load balancer address must be configured to k0s either by using `k0s.yaml` or by using k0sctl to automatically deploy all controllers with the same configuration:

+[installing custom CA certificates]: custom-ca.md

 ### Configuration using k0s.yaml (for each controller)